 Estimate: £200 – £1,100

-There are a wide range of costs involved with kitchen conversions and you can pay as little or as much as your budget allows.
-An electric cool box is £30-90, a 12v fridge starts at around £200, a compressor fridge freezer around £800 and a gas hob burner anything from £30 to £300.
+There are a wide range of costs involved with kitchen conversions, and you can pay as little or as much as your budget allows.
+An electric cool box is £30-£90, a 12v fridge starts at around £200, a compressor fridge-freezer can often be around £700, and a gas hob burner may be anything from £30 to £300.
 You will also need to budget for other kitchen items such as a kettle and crockery.

 Water Tank Costs